Roles and subjects

 I lecture on Modern literature from the Portuguese-speaking world (from Machado de Assis to Conceição Evaristo) and teach other final year courses such as Brazilian Cinema and Contemporary Brazilian Literature.
 I also team teach on courses such as Lusophone African Literature, Women’s Writing in Lusophone literature and Latin American Cinema.

-Twentieth and Twenty-First Century Brazilian Literature and Film.
+Brazilian Literature (nineteenth to twenty-first centuries) and Film.

-Women’s writing and minority writing from the Lusophone world, particularly Clarice Lispector (Brazil), Maria Gabriela Llansol and Maria Ondina Braga (Portugal), and Lília Momplé (Mozambique).
-Also the cultural representations of favelas, life-writing (biography) and travel writing.
+Women’s writing and minority writing from the Lusophone world, particularly Clarice Lispector (Brazil), Maria Ondina Braga (Portugal), and Lília Momplé (Mozambique).
+Also life-writing (biography), translation and travel writing.

 Subject notes for courses taught at Jesus College: